 Karen Shaw Petrou was dubbed by the American Banker in 2012 the “sharpest mind analyzing banking policy today -- maybe ever.”

 Ms. Petrou is a frequent speaker on topics affecting the financial services industry.
-In addition to presentations to Congress, foreign legislatures and government agencies, she has spoken before such organizations as the Japanese Diet, the Office of the Comptroller of the Currency, various Federal Reserve Banks, the Economist’s Buttonwood conference, the Securities Industry and Financial Markets Association, the American Bankers Association, The Clearing House, the Financial Services Roundtable, the Institute of International Bankers, the Conference of State Bank Supervisors, the American Bar Association, the Brookings Institution, the American Institute of Certified Public Accountants, the National Association of Manufacturers, and many other industry, academic and policy-maker audiences.
+In addition to presentations to Congress, foreign legislatures and government agencies, she has spoken before such organizations as the Japanese Diet, the Office of the Comptroller of the Currency, various Federal Reserve Banks, the Economist’s Buttonwood conference, the Securities Industry and Financial Markets Association, the American Bankers Association, The Clearing House Association, the Financial Services Roundtable, the Institute of International Bankers, the Conference of State Bank Supervisors, the American Bar Association, the Brookings Institution, the American Institute of Certified Public Accountants, the National Association of Manufacturers, and many other industry, academic and policy-maker audiences.
 She has also authored numerous articles in professional publications such as the American Banker and International Economy, as well as general-interest media like The New York Times and Wall Street Journal.
 Ms. Petrou appears frequently in the media as an expert on banking legislation and regulation.

 Basil N. Petrou is managing partner of Federal Financial Analytics, Inc., a Washington-based consultancy that provides objective analytics on federal and global financial-market policy developments to industry and governmental clients.
 For the past twenty-four years, Mr. Petrou has worked as an advisor on mortgage and housing related regulatory issues.
 Since 2004, Mr. Petrou has testified six times before Congressional Committees as an independent expert on FHA and mortgage reform issues, as well as participating in a wide array of national events focused on reform of the mortgage-finance system.